java/devjava-content/app/pages/learn/01_tutorial/04_mastering-the-api/02_invoke/00_methodhandle.md

 <a id="intro">&nbsp;</a>
 ## What are method handles
 Method handles are a low level mechanism used for method lookup and invocation.
-It is often compared to reflection, because both the Reflection API and method handles provide means to invoke methods and constructors and access fields.
+It is often compared to reflection, because both the Reflection API and method handles provide means to invoke methods, constructors and access fields.

 What exactly is a method handle?
 It's a direct reference to a method, constructor, or field, which can be invoked.
 The Method Handle API allows manipulations on top of simple pointer to the method, that allow us to insert or reorder the